 To 5 years from the date of returning to Australia:

-- leaves Australia and does not return.
+- leaving Australia and not returning.

-- fails to pay contributions as assessed.
+- failing to pay contributions as assessed.

 - intentionally failing to disclose to the trustee, a beneficial interest in a property.